Luit-IT/short/README.markdown

-# URL Shortener in Go, Redis and Varnish
+# URL Shortener using Varnish and Redis

 This URL shortener is a personal project to have an URL shortener that runs with the stuff I already have.
 The interface to the shortener is a Go